-5.6.
+5.7.
 Signaling Group

 Use the add signaling-group command to create a signaling group between Communication Manager and Session Manager for use by the service provider trunk.
 This signaling group is used for inbound and outbound calls between the service provider and the enterprise.
-For the compliance test, signaling group 2 was used for this purpose and was configured using the parameters highlighted below.
+For the compliance test, signaling group 3 was used for this purpose and was configured using the parameters highlighted below.

 - Set the Group Type field to sip. - Set the Transport Method to the recommended default value of tls (Transport Layer Security).
+For ease of troubleshooting during testing, some of the compliance test was conducted with the Transport Method set to tcp.
 The transport method specified here is used between Communication Manager and Session Manager.
 If TLS is used here, it must also be used on the Session Manager entity link defined in Section 6.6. - Set the IMS Enabled field to n.
 This specifies Communication Manager will serve as an Evolution Server for Session Manager. - Set the Peer Detection Enabled field to y.
 The Peer-Server field will initially be set to Others and cannot be changed via administration.
 Later, the Peer-Server field will automatically change to SM once Communication Manager detects its peer as a Session Manager. - Set the Near-end Node Name to procr.
-This node name maps to the IP address of Communication Manager as defined in Section 5.3. - Set the Far-end Node Name to SM.
-This node name maps to the IP address of Session Manager as defined in Section 5.3. - Set the Near-end Listen Port and Far-end Listen Port to a valid unused port instead of the default well-known port value.
+This node name maps to the IP address of Communication Manager as defined in Section 5.4. - Set the Far-end Node Name to sessionMgr.
+This node name maps to the IP address of Session Manager as defined in Section 5.4. - Set the Near-end Listen Port and Far-end Listen Port to a valid unused port instead of the default well-known port value.
 (For TLS, the well-known port value is 5061 and for TCP the well-known port value is 5060).
 At the time of Session Manager installation, a SIP connection between Communication Manager and Session Manager would have been established for use by all Communication Manager SIP traffic using the well-known port value for TLS or TCP.
 By creating a new signaling group with a separate port value, a separate SIP connection is created between Communication Manager and Session Manager for SIP traffic to the service provider.
-As a result, any signaling group or trunk group settings (Section 5.6 and 5.7) will only affect the service provider traffic and not other SIP traffic at the enterprise.
-The compliance test was conducted with the Near-end Listen Port and Far-end Listen Port set to 5068.
+As a result, any signaling group or trunk group settings (Section 5.8) will only affect the service provider traffic and not other SIP traffic at the enterprise.
+The compliance test was conducted with the Near-end Listen Port and Far-end Listen Port set to 5063.